 Nau mai ngā hua o te wānanga!
-Applications are invited for a fully funded PhD scholarship to work on a project on mathematical modelling of te reo Māori (the Māori language).
+Applications are invited for a PhD scholarship to work on a project on mathematical modelling of the trajectory of te reo Māori (the Māori language).

 There have been numerous interventions over the last 40 years to stop the decline of te reo Māori as part of a movement to revitalise the indigenous language of Aotearoa New Zealand.
 In 2018, the New Zealand Government set a national target of one million speakers of te reo Māori by 2040, and 150,000 Māori using te reo as their primary language.
 However, there have been no reports in recent history that provide a complete picture of the health of te reo Māori and its revitalisation, so we are in the dark as to our ‘starting point’, let alone our best strategy to reach this goal.

 This project will develop and validate a dynamic mathematical model to improve our understanding of the current trajectory of the Māori language in terms of the number of speakers and what impact possible interventions may have on that trajectory.
 This will help identify what resources and strategies are required to meet government targets and support self-determined community approaches.

 We will use this model to test the effect of various interventions, such as making te reo Māori a compulsory part of the school curriculum, prioritising language immersion schooling, and investing in teachers.
 Our modelling will draw upon expert knowledge in Māori language revitalisation and comparable interventions that have been implemented for other endangered languages, such as Welsh.